zulieh/zulieh/README.md

 **Software Engineer | Model**

-I'm Zuleiha Dantijani, a full stack Software Engineer with 2 years of experience building innovative solutions for globally distributed teams.
-I currently work at [Data Science Nigeria](https://www.datasciencenigeria.org/) Lagos, Nigeria as a Full stack Software Engineer.
+Fullstack software engineer with 2+ years of experience developing a demonstrated history of working in the information technology and services industry.
+I have a passion for developing innovative solutions that expedite the efficiency and effectiveness of organizational success, skilled in technologies such as React, Javascript and Nodejs.
 I enjoy modelling, reading, playing games.

 **Want to stay in touch?
 You can reach me here:**